adhirchakravarti/solace-test/DISCUSSION.md

     ),
   });
 ```
+### Issues

 Also had trouble generating indexes in order to do full-text search:

-The below format even though it satisfied the TS error, it did not generate the indexes. when running npx drizzle-kit generate or npx drizzle-kit push
+The drizzle-orm documentation mentioned a different format (currently used) but that resulted in a TypeScript error.
+I tried to solve the TS error and was able to by using the below format.
+However, this did not generate the indexes. when running `npx drizzle-kit generate` or `npx drizzle-kit push`.
+So, based on a linked issue on the drizzle repository, I reverted to the format in the documentation and sure enough, the indexes were generated.
+I disabled the TS error with a note.

 ```
   (table) => ({